DFE-Digital/ecf-gov-guidance/content/choose-training-option-early-career-teachers.md

 ---
 title: Choose a training option for your early career teachers
 caption: Guidance
-lead: Guidance for schools on training based on the early career framework, part of induction for early career teachers.
+lead: Guidance for schools on setting up training based on the early career framework, part of induction for early career teachers.
 ---

 $CTA